gmestanley/DNH-V/README.md

 </br>Also deserves credit because it was used to implement netplay in the first place.

 ## Known Issues
+ * Script functions do not work (top priority, is being fixed)
  * Wine 4.12.1 (confirmed on macOS at least) suffers some scaling problems with the window size, being 9 pixels too wide and 7 pixels too tall.
 This causes some nasty scaling on in-game assets, possibly a result of old Windows size calls not being 100% compatible with Wine releases.
  * The exe will crash when trying to load a sound file that is both: not 1411kbs and is stereo (fixed in Woo; fix will be brought over soon)